 Installation from the Zip-file

+This variant is the simplest and is preferred if you have not installed git on the Grafana server and cannot/do not want to.
 To install the plug-in, simply download the zip file with the latest version, and copy it – for example, with scp – to the Grafana server:

 Alternatively, you can also load the file directly from the command line.
 Note that you need to know the correct version for this.
 With the option -O in the following comannd, the name of the file to be saved locally is set manually.
 Otherwise it would be 1.1.0.zip: